 - Spear Education Center

-A cosmetic dentist will let you know your options for ensuring you receive CEREC crowns that look good and fit well.
+A cosmetic dentist will let you know your options for ensuring you receive ceramic crowns that look good and fit well.

-This post is sponsored by Baton Rouge, LA cosmetic dentist Dr. David Finley.
+This post is sponsored by Monroe, LA cosmetic dentist Dr. David Finley.